We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 McLaughlin’s academic book explores this possibility through a review of the gods and goddesses of ancient Israel, and how they were eventually discarded and/or subsumed into the monotheistic worship of Yahweh.
 McLaughlin’s brief book is in the “What Are They Saying About …” series from Paulist Press, designed to serve as literature reviews of issues in current theology and Scripture study.
 However, rather than a survey of all of ancient Israelite religion, McLaughlin reviews a narrow question within that field.
 The title, then, is a bit of a misnomer, though the book jacket better clarifies the focus.

 In various chapters, McLaughlin covers the emergence of Yahweh, various male and female deities of ancient Israel (e.g. Baal, Asherah, Molek, and the Queen of Heaven), the divine council (cf. Job 1–2), and the emergence of monotheism itself.
 His book argues no specific thesis, but serves as a review of various authors on the topic, such as John Day and Mark Smith.
 He supplies an annotated bibliography in the back.

 This book would serve as a good starting-point on the development of monotheism in ancient Israel.
 One helpful pointer McLaughlin adds: after summing up a particular theory, he mentions how well-accepted that theory is by others in the field.
 Sometimes it is these pointers that best serve those approaching a new question and buried in bibliography.
 This helpful book is best suited for an academic audience.

 McLaughlin, John L. "What Are They Saying About Ancient Israelite Religion?."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 29 Aug 2017.
+World History Encyclopedia.
+World History Encyclopedia, 29 Aug 2017.
 Web.
-25 Jun 2019.
+11 Apr 2021.